-Term Definition Advertising Sign Means a board, notice, banner or similar device used for the purpose of soliciting sales, notifying people where goods and services may be obtained, advising or directing people to an event or festival or promoting elections or political campaigns.
-Amenity Means a desirable or useful feature or facility of a building or place.
-Authorised Officer Means a Council officer appointed under section 224 of the Local Government Act 1989.
-Council Means Macedon Ranges Shire Council.
-Council Land Means land owned, occupied, or vested in the Council or in respect of which Council has the care and management and includes roadsides, parks and reserves and footpaths within Macedon Ranges Shire.
-Footpath zones Includes pedestrian zone, trading zone and kerbside zone as defined in this Policy.
-Kerbside Zone Is the area between the face of the kerb and the Trading Zone.
-Local Law Means the Macedon Ranges Shire Council General Purposes and Amenity Local Law No 10 of 2013, and subsequent versions of local laws adopted by Council in accordance with the Local Government Act 2020.
-Mobile Trading Means any vehicle, caravan, trailer, table, stall or other similar structure for the purpose of selling or offering goods or services for sale including any food and or drink (excluding alcoholic beverages).
-Medium Strip Means a dividing strip designed or developed to separate vehicles travelling in opposite directions.
-Pedestrian Zone Is the area of the footpath that is measured from the property boundary and is for the exclusive use of pedestrians.
-Permit In relation to a use or activity, means a permit issued under the Local Law that authorises that use or activity.
-Public Place Means a reserve, public highway, mall, road, street, bridge, footway, footpath, court, alley, passage or thoroughfare, notwithstanding that it may be formed on private property and any other place to which the public may resort.
-Roads Has the same meaning as the Local Government Act 1989 and applies to roads for which the Council has responsibility under the Road Management Ac t 2004 but does not include a State road under the

-Road Management Act unless a provision in the Local Law is expressly applied to a State road.
-Trading Zone Is the area that the Council may permit for a trading use or activity.
+Definitions: Advertising Sign means a board, notice, banner or similar device used for the purposes of soliciting sales, notifying people where goods and services may be obtained, advising or directing people to an event or festival or promoting elections or political campaigns.
+Amenity means a desirable or useful feature or facility of a building or place.
+Authorised Officer means a Council officer appointed under section 224 of the Local Government Act 1989.
+Council means Macedon Ranges Shire Council.
+Council Land means land owned, occupied, or vested in the Council or in respect of which Council has the care and management and includes roadsides, parks and reserves and footpaths within Macedon Ranges Shire.
+Footpath zones includes pedestrian zone, trading zone and kerbside zone as defined in this Policy Kerbside Zone is the area between the face of the kerb and the Trading Zone.
+Local Law means Macedon Ranges Shire Council General Purposes and Amenity Local Law No 10 of 2013 Mobile Trading Any vehicle, caravan, trailer, table, stall or other similar structure for the purpose of selling or offering goods or services for sale including any food and or drink (excluding alcoholic beverages).
+Median strip means a dividing strip designed or developed to separate vehicles travelling in opposite directions; Pedestrian Zone is the area of the footpath that is measured from the property boundary and is for the exclusive use of pedestrians.
+Permit in relation to a use or activity, means a permit issued under the Local Law which authorises that use or activity.
+Public Place means a reserve, public highway, mall, road, street, bridge, footway, footpath, court, alley, passage or thoroughfare, notwithstanding that it may be formed on private property and any other place to which the public may resort.
+Road has the same meaning as the Local Government Act 1989 and applies to roads for which the Council has responsibility under the Road Management Act 2004 but does not include a State road under the Road Management Act unless a provision in the Local Law is expressly applied to a State road.
+Trading Zone is the area that the Council may permit for a trading use or activity.
 It is the area left between the Pedestrian Zone and the Kerbside Zone after these clearances are accounted for.
-Trading Selling or offering or exposing or promoting the sale, supply, exchange or hire of any goods, merchandise, commodity, article, thing or service; or Advertising for the purpose of soliciting sales, notifying people where goods and services may be obtained, or advertising or directing people to an event or festival; or A fundraising stall or activity operating to raise money for a community group, charity or not-for-profit organisation (excluding highway collections) Trader Means any person, business or organisation that carries out trading activities.
+Trading means: • Selling or offering or exposing or promoting the sale, supply, exchange or hire of any goods, merchandise, commodity, article, thing or service; or • Advertising for the purposes of soliciting sales, notifying people where goods and services may be obtained, or advertising or directing people to an event or festival; or • A fundraising stall or activity operating to raise money for a community group, charity or not-for-profit organisation (excluding highway collections).
+Trader means any person, business or organisation that carries out trading activities.